 IVF costs $10,000 per cycle and most experts will tell you not to consider it unless you try a minimum of 3 cycles.
-Tubal ligation reversal in our center is $6,900 and your chances of successfully getting pregnant can be up to 70% or more, depending on your natural fertility.
+Tubal ligation reversal at Lakeshore Surgical Center is $6,900, and your chances of successfully getting pregnant can be up to 70% or more depending on your natural fertility.

-At the Lakeshore Surgical Center, we have specialized in outpatient gynecologic procedures since 1991.
+Lakeshore Surgical Center has specialized in outpatient gynecologic procedures since 1991.
 Our goal has been to minimize post-op discomfort, pre-op anxiety, and maximize safety.
 We feel we have “written the book” on patient comfort, both physical and mental.
 We are small, focused, and concerned.

-Dr. William Greene, Jr., M.D. has a degree in Chemistry from the University of Florida, a medical degree from the University of Miami, and his residency in obstetrics and gynecology was done at the University of Miami Jackson Memorial Hospital.
+Dr. William Greene, Jr., M.D. has a degree in chemistry from the University of Florida, a medical degree from the University of Miami, and completed his residency in obstetrics and gynecology at the University of Miami Jackson Memorial Hospital.
 Dr. Greene’s postgraduate training in microsurgery was done at the department of plastic surgery at M.D.
 Anderson hospital in Houston, Texas and the Moet Institute in San Fransisco.

 Dr. Wendell A. Turner received his Bachelor of Science in Chemistry from Georgia Tech, his M.D. from the Medical College of Georgia and completed his residency in Obstetrics and Gynecology at the Medical College of Georgia.
 He is a fellow of the American College of Obstetrics and Gynecology and a Diplomate of the American Board of Obstetrics and Gynecology.